 3.6 Diversity of Implementation

-[E.3.6-A] Each RSO is expected to share, possibly under non-disclosure agreement, details that describe key implementation choices with the other RSOs.
-The RSOs are expected to collectively publish aggregated implementation diversity reports from time-to-time.
+[E.3.6-A] Each RSO is expected to share, possibly under non-disclosure agreement (NDA), details that describe key implementation choices with the other RSOs.
+The RSOs are expected to collectively publish aggregated implementation diversity reports and review yearly.

 Individual RSOs make implementation decisions autonomously, but in a coordinated fashion.
 In particular, RSOs collaborate to ensure that a diversity of software and related service-delivery platform choices exist across the RSS as a whole.
 The goal of this diversity is to ensure that the system as a whole is not unnecessarily dependent on a single implementation choice, which might otherwise lead to a failure of the whole system due to a serious defect in a common component.